 If you are a DSS client or qualify by income, you can receive a no-cost spay/neuter surgery for your pet!
 To find out, call Cooper Hatch, Animal Services Program Assistant, at 919-932-4965.
-Qualification requirements for low-cost spay/neuter can be found here.
+View the qualification requirements for low-cost spay/neuter (PDF).

-Thanks to a recently aquired grant, Animal Services is now able to help residents with a higher income to spay or neuter their pets!
-Also, there are low-cost options available to EVERYONE!
+Thanks to a grant from the Margaret T. Petrie Spaying & Neutering Foundation, Animal Services is now able to help residents with a higher income (up to 400% of the Federal Poverty Guidelines) to spay or neuter their pets!
+Also, there are low-cost options available to everyone.

 Managing Pet Overpopulation

 Animal Services Staff and the Animal Services Advisory Board have worked together to develop a strategic plan for managing pet overpopulation in Orange County.
-Click here to read Managing Pet Overpopulation: A Strategic Plan for Orange County, North Carolina.
+Read Managing Pet Overpopulation: A Strategic Plan for Orange County, North Carolina (PDF).

 The intent of this plan is to support and promote targeted sterilization in order to reduce the number of animals that must be sheltered; control and manage the costs of animal services; and reduce the use of euthanasia as a means of population control.
-For updates about these efforts, see the spay/neuter progress reports below.
+View updates about the overpopulation efforts from these Community Spay Neuter Program reports.

 To see older Spay/Neuter reports, please click here and go to Animal Services-->Animal Services Reports-->Spay Neuter Reports